ghc-proposals/ghc-proposals/README.rst

 What is a dormant proposal
 --------------------------

-In order to keep better track of actively discussed proposal, proposals that see no activity for an extended period of time (a month or two) might be marked as “``dormant``”.
-At any time the proposor, or someone else can revive the proposal by picking up the discussion (and possibly asking `the secretary <#who-is-the-committee>`_ to remove the ``dormant`` tag).
+In order to keep better track of actively discussed proposals, proposals that see no activity for an extended period of time (a month or two) might be marked as “``dormant``”.
+At any time the proposor, or someone else can revive the proposal by picking up the discussion (and possibly asking `the secretary
+<#who-is-the-committee>`_ to remove the ``dormant`` tag).

 You can see the `list of dormant proposals <https://github.com/ghc-proposals/ghc-proposals/pulls?q=is%3Aopen+is%3Apr+label%3A%22dormant%22>`_.